By Bob DeMarco

 What Was the First Sign of Alzheimer's Disease in Your Case??

-In that article I asked Alzheimer's caregivers to list one or two things (memory problems, behaviors, or events) that might have alerted them to Alzheimer's dementia earlier.
+In that article I asked Alzheimer's caregivers to list one or two things (memory problems, behaviors, or events) that might have alerted them to Alzheimer's or a related dementia earlier.

-Most of the Alzheimer's caregivers I know can look back and identify symptoms and behaviors that they now know were early signs of Alzheimer's dementia.
+Most of the Alzheimer's caregivers I know can look back and identify symptoms and behaviors that they now know were early signs of Alzheimer's or a related dementia.